-If you notice your water heater is leaking, switch off your home’s water valve.
-It’s typically situated in your basement, close to your furnace or water heater, or below your kitchen sink.
+If you find out your water heater is leaking, switch off your home’s water valve.
+It’s normally situated in your basement, close to your furnace or water heater, or below your kitchen sink.

-Then reach Chief/Bauer Service Experts at 217-689-2469 without delay.
-Even a small leak can cause big damage to your home.
+Then reach Chief/Bauer Service Experts at 217-689-2469 right away.
+Even a minor leak can cause big damage to your home.

-A leaky tank may be signaling you need to replace your water heater.
+A leaky tank may be signaling you need to get a new water heater.